DavidWAbrahams/home-assistant-SCL/README.md

 My personal account has 2 power meters.
 I haven't debugged this on normal accounts with just 1 meter.
 Hopefully it still works.

 ## Prereqs
-Home Assistant with MQTT configured
+* Home Assistant with MQTT configured
+* A machine with a web browser (which we will control with selenium)

-run `pip install -r requirements.txt`
+* on that machine, run `pip install -r requirements.txt`

 ## Use
 Create an account at https://myutilities.seattle.gov/eportal/